+BECOMING A STUDENT AT NSCC 3

 What Program is Right for Me?
+3

-How do I apply to NSCC 6
+How do I apply to NSCC?
+4

 Do I qualify for financial aid?
-7
+4

 What is a Placement Test?
+5

+I've never had an academic advisor before 6

+The Path to Accessibility Services 7

+NSCC ACCESSIBILITY SERVICES 8

+What will happen to my IEP or 504 Plan?
 8

-I've never had an academic advisor before 9

-The Path to Accessibility Services 10

-NSCC ACCESSIBILITY SERVICES 11

-What will happen to my IEP or 504 Plan?
-11

 I never had an IEP or 504 plan in high school; do I still qualify?
-11
+8

 What does disclosure mean?
-12
+8

-I'm nervous everyone will find out 12
+I'm nervous everyone will find out 9

 I'm ready to connect with Accessibility Services, what do I do next?
-13
+9

 What are these accommodations I've heard about?
-14
+10

 What is assistive technology?
-15
+10

+I would like to meet other students with disabilities 11

-Delta Alpha Pi Honor Society 16
+Delta Alpha Pi Honor Society 11

-DIFFERENCES BETWEEN HIGH SCHOOL AND COLLEGE 17

-DIFFERENCES BETWEEN HIGH SCHOOL AND COLLEGE
+DIFFERENCES BETWEEN HIGH SCHOOL AND COLLEGE 12

 What do I do with this syllabus?

-What do I do with this syllabus?
+13

 1 to 2 hours for every hour in class?
 Wow!

-What do I do with this syllabus?
-1 to 2 hours for every hour in class?
-Wow!
+13

 We pick classes for September in April?
 Yes, it's true!

-What do I do with this syllabus?
-1 to 2 hours for every hour in class?
-Wow!
-We pick classes for September in April?
-Yes, it's true!
+13

 Help!
-I'm having trouble with this Math section

-What do I do with this syllabus?
-1 to 2 hours for every hour in class?
-Wow!
-We pick classes for September in April?
-Yes, it's true!
-Help!
-I'm having trouble with this Math section SKILLS FOR SUCCESS
+I'm having trouble with this Math section 14

-What do I do with this syllabus?
-1 to 2 hours for every hour in class?
-Wow!
-We pick classes for September in April?
-Yes, it's true!
-Help!
-I'm having trouble with this Math section SKILLS FOR SUCCESS What Kind of Learner Am I?

-What do I do with this syllabus?
-1 to 2 hours for every hour in class?
-Wow!
-We pick classes for September in April?
-Yes, it's true!
-Help!
-I'm having trouble with this Math section SKILLS FOR SUCCESS What Kind of Learner Am I?
+SKILLS FOR SUCCESS 14

+What Kind of Learner Am I?
+14

 How Can I Be My Own Best Advocate?

-What do I do with this syllabus?
-1 to 2 hours for every hour in class?
-Wow!
-We pick classes for September in April?
-Yes, it's true!
-Help!
-I'm having trouble with this Math section.
-SKILLS FOR SUCCESS What Kind of Learner Am I?
-How Can I Be My Own Best Advocate?
-When can I fit in fun?.
+15

+When can I fit in fun?
+15

+I'm Stressed Out!
+How Do I Deal?
+16

+Picture yourself five years from now 18